 You Gotta Know These Aviators

-Burt Rutan (1943-) A legendary aircraft designer, Rutan gained worldwide attention in 1986 when his Voyager plane, piloted by Dick Rutan (Burt's brother) and Jeana Yeager (no relation to Chuck Yeager), completed a non-stop, around-the-world flight without refueling.
+- Burt Rutan (1943–present) A legendary aircraft designer, Rutan gained worldwide attention in 1986 when his Voyager plane, piloted by his brother Dick Rutan and Jeana Yeager (no relation to Chuck Yeager), completed a non-stop, around-the-world flight without refueling.
 More recently, Rutan designed the Global Flyer, aboard which Steve Fossett made a solo, non-stop circumnavigation without refueling in 2005, and SpaceShipOne, which in 2004 won the $10 million Ansari X Prize by making the first privately funded space flights.

-Other notable aviators include the inventor of the helicopter Igor Sikorsky; Billy Mitchell, the "Father of the U.S. Air Force"; and Antoine de Saint-Exupéry, who authored The Little Prince.
+Other notable aviators include the inventor of the helicopter, Igor Sikorsky; Billy Mitchell, the “Father of the U.S. Air Force”; and Antoine de Saint-Exupéry, who wrote The Little Prince.